YogeshDPalve/JavaScript-Projects/README.md

 # Javascript-Projects

-In this repository I have created basic projects using HTML, CSS and JS from begininner level to advanced level.
+In this repository, I have created basic projects using HTML, CSS and JS from beginner level to advanced level.

 <h1>Project Names</h1>